Hydrodemolition: Partial depth removal

 Partial depth removal involves the selective removal of deteriorated concrete to a certain depth or of a concrete overlay to a depth exceeding 3/4".
 It is usually done in the case of concrete restoration projects where embedded objects such as rebar are substantial and need to be preserved.
 Hydrodemolition is ideal for concrete scarification at precision depths and preserving existing rebar for reuse.

 Full depth removal

 Complete removal of a concrete deck is done when it is too deteriorated to keep, but the structural concrete is adequate or can be easily repaired after the hydrodemolition has taken place.
 It can also be a preferred alternative where a bridge deck has been compromised during initial construction but not yet open to traffic.
 It allows the preservation of the reinforcement while the deck concrete can be fully replaced to meet the design intent and avoid the need for potential future repairs under traffic.
 Precast concrete beams are often used in structures such as bridges and parking garages.
 Hydrodemolition has been used successfully to remove concrete over these beams, where alternate methods such as jackhammers might have caused fracture of the beams.

-Structures

-This technology has been used on the following types of structures: bridge decks and substructures, parking structures, dams and spillways, water treatment facilities, tunnels and aqueducts, nuclear power plants, piers and docks, stadiums, warehouses, transfer stations, and retaining walls.

-Safety

-Any process that is powerful enough to cut concrete can cut skin and bone.
-Operators of hydrodemolition equipment are required to wear protective equipment.
-For robotic hydrodemolition equipment, the operator wears steel-toed boots, eye protection, earmuffs and hard hat.
-Hand lance operators wear steel-toed boots, metatarsals, shin guards and sometimes body armor.

-Environmental benefits

-Hydrodemolition offers a number of environmental benefits.
-Hydrodemolition creates no dust pollution, reduces noise pollution, and the water used during the process can be collected after use to minimise any risk of contamination.
-Recently an innovative technology is available, which allows to clean and reuse the process-water after hydrodemolition.
-This makes in particular sense, when there is no fresh water access for feeding the high pressure pump.
-An Austrian company has developed the first mobile, container-based wastewater treatment device, which can be operated directly on site.